su-gis/VNE/Readme.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/cybergis/VNE/blob/master/LICENSE) file for details.

 -------------
-If you have questions, please contact Dr. Su Yeon Han at su.han@txstate.edu at Geography and Environmental Studies, Texas State Universit*.
+If you have questions, please contact Dr. Su Yeon Han at su.han@txstate.edu at Geography and Environmental Studies, Texas State Universit.